-I am a second-year PA student at Mercyhurst University in Erie, Pennsylvania and started the exciting journey through clinical rotations this past June.
+I am a second-year PA student at Mercyhurst University in Erie, PA, and started the exciting journey through clinical rotations this past June.
 First up for me was general surgery, followed by pediatrics, and now an elective rotation in emergency medicine.
-I will admit, for the first End of Rotation™ Exam (EOR™), I was unsure of how to prepare, and I felt very nervous going into the exam; general surgery is a challenging topic to begin with, and I had no idea what the EOR™ examination would be like.
+I will admit, I was unsure of how to prepare for the first rotation exam, and I felt very nervous.
+General surgery is a challenging topic to begin with, and I had no idea what the rotation exam would be like.
 My approach paid off, and I finished the exam feeling well prepared.
 I decided to stick with the same approach to study for my pediatrics exam and felt just as prepared.
-By studying for the EOR™, I was also preparing myself to perform well on the rotations.
+By studying for the exam, I was also preparing myself to perform well on the rotations.

 Create a study schedule

-I am fortunate that my program provided a lot of required readings, practice exams, and assignments to help set me up for success on my EOR™ exams.
-Prior to the start of my clinical year, I combined the reading list created by my program (devised from the NCCPA PANCE blueprint) with the PAEA EOR™ exam blueprints listed on the organization’s website and made a reading schedule for each rotation.
-I scheduled my readings to finish one week prior to taking the EOR™ exam.
+I am fortunate that my program provided a lot of required readings, practice exams, and assignments to help set me up for success on my rotation exam.
+Prior to the start of my clinical year, I combined the reading list created by my program (devised from the NCCPA PANCE blueprint) with the PAEA End of Rotation™ Exam (EOR™) blueprints listed on the organization’s website and made a reading schedule for each rotation.
+I scheduled my readings to finish one week prior to taking the exam.
 This gave me one week to review the material, focus on the topics that needed extra attention, and study before taking the exam.